Frequently Asked Questions

 Still we tried to make Coocook universally useful but these use cases match best:

-You need to plan purchases in advance—maybe buy everything at once or buy only perishable items from day to day.
+You need to plan purchases in advance—maybe buy everything at once or buy perishable items from day to day.

 Coocook was created for community-driven, maybe volunteer-based projects.
 Currently we do not plan to implement business features like: